perymimon/Taki-react/issues.md

 * build counter for the round number
 * in begin play put option for number of round
 * add score to player
+* create project with the name Ampoule for usful micro lib that  nice if was embeded in js system . but they not